jorditorresBCN/Sudoku/README.md

 ### Implementación del tablero en Python

 We'll record the puzzles in two ways — as a `string` and as a `dictionary`.
-* The string will consist of a concatenation of all the readings of the digits in the rows, taking the rows from top to bottom.
+The string will consist of a concatenation of all the readings of the digits in the rows, taking the rows from top to bottom.
 If the puzzle is not solved, we can use a **.** para indicar que la casilla aun no tiene valor asignado.
-* We'll implement the dictionary as follows.
+We'll implement the dictionary as follows.
 The *keys* will be strings corresponding to the boxes — namely, `'A1', 'A2', ..., 'I9'`.
 The values will either be the digit in each box (if there is one) or a '.' (if not).

-Vamos a empezar programando una función de ayuda `cross(a, b)` que dados dos strings `a` y `b` la función retorna la lista  (recordemos que se especifica con `[` `]`) formada por todas las posibles concatenaciones de letras `s`en el string `a` con la `t` en el string `b`.
+Para generar nuestra versión de tablero en formato string vamos a empezar programando una función de ayuda `cross(a, b)` que dados dos strings `a` y `b` la función retorna la lista  (recordemos que se especifica con `[` `]`) formada por todas las posibles concatenaciones de letras `s`en el string `a` con la `t` en el string `b`.

 ```python
 def cross(a, b):